TetrisKid48/WikiScrapeGui/README.md

 The theme you choose will be saved to theme.txt.
 The default theme is Material1.

-### Planned features include:
+### Planned features, sorted by priority:
+Compatibility with all special symbols in urls
+Menu to choose a page when a disambiguation error occurs
 Infobox scraping
+Big menu for scraping tons of pages in a category with tons of options
+Option to scrape the "Page Information" page of a wikipedia page
 Improved and/or animated logo
-Menu to choose a page when a disambiguation error occurs
-Option to scrape the "Page Information" page of a wikipedia page
-Menu to do mass scraping of the content of pages in a category, with lots of advanced options